spectrocloud/docusaurus-versioning-template/README.md

 4. Next, issue the command `make start` to start the development server.

-5. the command `make build` to build the site so that you can become familiar with the build process.
-If you want to preview the build, issue the command `npm run serve`.
+5. Use the command `make build` to build the site so that you can become familiar with the build process.
+If you want to preview the build, issue the `npm run serve` command.

 To exit the container, issue the command `exit` or press `Ctrl + C`.